Magnatales/odin-sagas/README.md

 # odin-sagas
-A truly epic about about learning the Odin programming language
+A truly epic adventure about learning the Odin programming language